 The water-worn, smooth, slippery granite would provide nothing to grab.
 In one moment of joyful abandon, followed by brief terror, there can be no recovery.
 It is a seemingly innocuous decision with potentially catastrophic consequence.
 The tragedy was likely swift and certain.

-We, who follow, are reminded to learn and stay safe.
-My heart goes out to their friends and families.
-I know what it is to live on the edge.
-Personally, I would have it no other way.
-There, but for the grace of God, go I. It is an incredibly beautiful place.
-To return to Yosemite Valley from Vernal Fall, it is wise to avoid hiking down the wet granite steps used for ascent.
+To return to Yosemite Valley from Vernal Fall, it is wise to avoid hiking down the wet granite steps used for ascent because they are crowded, wet and dangerous.
 It is easier to climb up something than it is to climb down.
-The potential for injury will be reduced by hiking a short distance further east past Emerald Pool to turn right from the Mist Trail onto the Clark Trail and right again onto the John Muir Trail for return via the Vernal Fall Bridge to the Mist Trailhead in Yosemite Valley near Shuttle Bus Stop # 16.
+The potential for injury (risk) will be reduced by hiking a short distance further east past Emerald Pool to turn right from the Mist Trail onto the Clark Trail and right again onto the John Muir Trail for return via the Vernal Fall Bridge to the Mist Trailhead in Yosemite Valley near Shuttle Bus Stop # 16.